 Education and Credentials

-1. Can you provide details of your educational background?
+- Can you provide details of your educational background?

-Employers look to verify that your educational claims are accurate and that you've attained the degrees, diplomas, or training necessary for the job.
+Employers look to verify that your educational claims are accurate and that you’ve attained the degrees, diplomas, or training necessary for the job.
 Have a detailed list of the schools you attended, dates of attendance, and any degrees or certifications received.
-Keep copies of diplomas and transcripts handy in case they're needed.
+Keep copies of diplomas and transcripts handy in case they’re needed. - Do you have any professional licenses or certifications?

 Certain roles require specific licenses or certifications to ensure candidates are qualified for the job.
 Ensure all your licenses and certifications are up-to-date.
-Have digital or physical copies ready and be prepared to provide issuing body details and expiration dates.
+Have digital or physical copies ready and be prepared to provide issuing body details and expiration dates. - Can you provide transcripts or proof of degrees attained?

 This question digs deeper to confirm not just attendance, but actual completion of educational programs.
 Request official transcripts from your educational institutions if you don’t already have them.
-Many schools offer online services to expedite this process.
+Many schools offer online services to expedite this process. - Were you ever subject to academic probation or disciplinary action?

 Employers might dig into this to understand your academic conduct, which can sometimes reflect on your professional behavior.
 Be honest.
 If you have such incidents in your record, prepare a brief, truthful explanation of how you learned from and improved from the experience.